form-atoms/field/README.md

 `@form-atoms/field` extends these primitives & packages them into hooks & headless components (think 'smart components'), which can be easily wired to UI (think dumb components) checkbox, select or array field.

+## Docs

+[The documentation](https://miroslavpetrik.github.io/form-atoms-field/) will be enough for any application work.
+(Eventually, as it's a work in progress).
+For more generic and custom constructs you will need the original [`form-atoms` docs](https://github.com/jaredLunde/form-atoms).

 ## Fields

 For well-known field types we export data type specific `fieldAtom` constructors.
 These come with